MitchCongdon/helloWorld.ccp/ReadMe.txt

 Hello, Upryzing here aka Mitchell Congdon.
 I have embarked on an adventure to learn

-a bit more about C++, and coding in general.
+a bit more about C++ and coding in general.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~